hemantsingh443/p2p-git-commit/README.md

 - All code is in Go, using libp2p for networking.
 - To test, run the daemon and client on different machines or VMs, or use localhost for local testing.
 - The workflow is similar to SSH: connect, operate, disconnect.

----

-**Note:** This project was originally prototyped in Rust, but switched to Go for easier cross-platform support and simpler libp2p integration.

 ## Getting Started